 When a complaint is not resolved informally, the Conduct Code Coordinator forwards it to the SCC Chair for a hearing.
 The Conduct Code Coordinator will notify the SCC Chair, the University presenter, and the accused student of the statement of the complaint, the Student Conduct Code, and these procedures.
 Where more than one student is alleged to have violated the Student Conduct Code in a related incident, SCC proceedings generally will be held together.
 The Chair has the discretion to hold separate hearings upon a student’s request prior to the prehearing conference.

 An accused student ordinarily is allowed to continue the status of a student-in-good-standing pending the outcome of the SCC hearing.
-However, in certain cases, the Vice Chancellor of Academic Affairs or his or her designee may suspend a student temporarily, pending the SCC’s hearing and decision, as provided in the Student Conduct Code.
+However, in certain cases, the Vice Chancellor of Academic Affairs or their designee may suspend a student temporarily, pending the SCC’s hearing and decision, as provided in the Student Conduct Code.
 In such situations, the SCC should hold a hearing as soon as possible.

 In complaints of alleged scholastic dishonesty, any grade affected will be redacted from the transcript pending a disposition from the Panel.

 The Panel Chair will convene a prehearing conference to plan for the hearing and discuss the topics outlined in Appendix A of these procedures.
-The University presenter, the accused student, and his/her advocate, the Conduct Code Coordinator, and the Panel Chair attend the prehearing conference.
-The Title IX Coordinator will also attend the prehearing conference for sexual misconduct cases.
+The University presenter, the accused student, and their advocate, the Conduct Code Coordinator, and the Panel Chair attend the prehearing conference.
 If either party does not attend the prehearing conference, the Panel Chair will determine whether and how that absence will affect the scheduling and presentations at the hearing.

 The parties will identify the witnesses they intend to present at the hearing.
 The Panel Chair or the panel may, in its discretion, exclude from the hearing witnesses who were not previously identified to the other party.